populse/populse_mia/docs/source/documentation/pipeline_manager.rst

   In :ref:`via Input_Filter  (without use of the iteration table)<viaInputFilBri>` iteration mode, check that anatomical and corresponding functional files are in the same order...
 The database filters do not ensure that and do not allow to specify any order...

-* click on "Initialize pipeline".
-The Run button becomes enabled.

-* click on "Run pipeline".
+* Click on "Run pipeline".

 .. _manually: